 One of your first steps when deciding to protect your home more securely from the elements is to check your existing home insurance policies.
 You need to check that you are covered from natural disasters or the most brutal of storms.

 While South Carolina isn’t prone to snowstorms, the weather is always a force to be reckoned with.
 You might find that your current insurance policy does not cover flooding or hurricanes, so it might be that you have to buy separate coverage for these potential threats.
 Ensure that you have an ongoing list of your possessions, and use your phone to make a video of your belongings.
 Keep that evidence in the Cloud or in a safe location that is not your home.

 You could invest in some specialist hurricane shutters if you live in an area that is especially prone to hurricanes.
-South Carolina is one of those places, and there are a variety of storm shutters available from companies experienced with Bahama shutters in Charleston, SC.
+South Carolina is one of those places, and there are a variety of storm shutters available from companies experienced with Bahama shutters in Mount Pleasant and Charleston, SC.

 Top Tip: It can be very easy to overlook your skylight if you’re looking at shutters to protect your windows.
 Shutters can be made to order and built to fit any window size or shape on your property.
 Not only will they make your home more durable in the face of high winds, but they also help to protect you from rain, snow, and general high winds.